domainaware/parsedmarc/_sources/kibana.md.txt

 :::{note}
 The default dashboard is DMARC Summary.
-To switch between dashboards, click on the Dashboard link in the left side menu of Kibana.
+To switch between dashboards, click on the Dashboard link on the left side menu of Kibana.
 :::

 ## DMARC Summary